ALERT: EARLY BLACK FRIDAY DEALS!! (Grab Top Sellers and Reader Faves Before They Sell Out!) SHOP NOW

 Pack 3 bottoms and focus on the weather.
 Here’s an example of an assortment of bottoms to pack.

-• 1 pair of dark jeans (which can be rolled up to be capris) are a great choice for Europe!
+• 1 pair of jeans are a great choice for Europe!
 For the summer a mid-blue wash or dark blue wash works well.
 For winter, opt for black, grey, or dark blue.
-Slim or skinny fit jeans are the preferred denim style, too.

 • 1 skirt (of your preferred length) that can be paired with a dressy blouse or sweater for a more polished look and that can be paired with a more casual top for warm days.
 Here are some suggested skirt outfits.